joshsherwood1/koroibos/README.md

 ### Get All Teams

 Returns each team name along with the Olympians who belong to that team.
-Olympian information will include the attributes name, age, sport, and total medals won.
+Olympian information will include the name attribute.

 If successful, response will contain all relevant resources in JSON format.